Zaurtime/smart_cctv/README.md

 ![newsletter](https://github.com/Zaurtime/smart_cctv/assets/119350794/cbfaaae1-8375-4192-ba19-6ea4da7ed5f8)

-Site Users can submit their email address on the form prvided on the newsletter page.
+Site Users can submit their email addresses on the form provided on the newsletter page.

 # Testing